microsoft/typespec/packages/website/src/docs/setup/formatter.md

 ## Via the VSCode or VS extension

-When using the VSCode or Visual Studio extension the cadl formatter is automatically available.
+When using the VS Code or Visual Studio extensions, the cadl formatter is automatically available.

 Using the keyboard shortcut for formatting the document (`alt+shift+F` by default) when inside a Cadl file will format the document.